Mauro Mendonça

 Mauro Mendonça (born April 2, 1931) is a Brazilian actor.
 Born in Ubá, he started his career in 1955 in the Teatro Brasileiro de Comédia.
 He debuted in the 1963 TV Excelsior telenovela Corações em Conflito.
 He went on to act on Rede Record and TV Tupi before moving to Rede Globo in 1973, where he continues to practice acting.

-He has been married to actress Rosamaria Murtinho since 1959, and has three children: director Mauro Mendonça Filho, actor Rodrigo Mendonça, and musical producer João Paulo Mendonça.
+He has been married to fellow actress Rosamaria Murtinho since 1959, and has three children: director Mauro Mendonça Filho, actor Rodrigo Mendonça, and musical producer João Paulo Mendonça.
 He also has five grandchildren: Vitória, Anna, Pedro, Sofia and Januária.